 In the Demographic Response Rates Report, all ad packages of a sponsor or selected ones are compared.
-In 10 transmits the screen view for display to the user. particular, the ad success by the sponsor-targeted demographic groups is compared.
-Further the reporting subroutine 41 of program 31 calculates a regression on the targeted demographic groups for the ads, and the results of the regression calculation are used to suggest other demographic 15 characteristics that are important factors in the number of click throughs and/or number of purchases.
+In particular, the ad success by the sponsor-targeted demographic groups is compared.
+Further the reporting subroutine 41 of program 31 calculates a regression on the targeted demographic groups for the ads, and the results of the regression calculation are used to suggest other demographic characteristics that are important factors in the number of click throughs and/or number of purchases.
 The advertiser may also run a complete regression report for all or certain ad packages.

-A Psychographic Profiling Report is similar to the Demo- 20 graphic Response Report except a psychographic profile is used instead of a demographic profile.
-The reporting subroutine 41 makes regression calculations, and results of the calculations enable program 31 to suggest other psychographic characteristics that are important factors in the click 25 throughs and/or purchases of the ads for a given sponsor.
+A Psychographic Profiling Report is similar to the Demographic Response Report except a psychographic profile is used instead of a demographic profile.
+The reporting subroutine 41 makes regression calculations, and results of the calculations enable program 31 to suggest other psychographic characteristics that are important factors in the click throughs and/or purchases of the ads for a given sponsor.